Skip to main content

 3. View connected Agents and the broker that they are configured to use.

-Accessing the Topology perspective
+Accessing the Topology Perspective

-To open the Topology
+To open the Topology perspective:

-1. Open the PMC client (rich or web).
+1. Open the PMC.

-4. In the Open Perspective dialog, select Topology and click Open.
+3. In the Open Perspective dialog, select Topology and click Open.

 The Topology perspective appears.
 The black icon on the map represents where the PMC is located; white icons indicate where brokers are located.

-5. To return to the primary Jobs perspective, click the Jobs
+4. To return to the primary Jobs perspective, click the Jobs icon in the upper right corner of the PMC.

-To install a new broker:
+To install a broker, follow these steps:

-1. Download the broker installer.
+1. Download and run the installer.

 3. Read and accept the license agreement.